List of Emmerdale characters introduced in 2014: Tracy Shankley

 Tracy returns to the village a few months later, determined to resume normal life with Nate and Frankie.
 However her world is turned upside down in December 2021 when she learns Nate has had a one-night stand with Fiona, Vanessa's new girlfriend.
 After realising she cannot forgive him Tracy accepts a job offer with a post-natal depression charity in Nottingham and departs the village with Frankie in January 2022.

 Laura-Jayne Tyler of Inside Soap spoke negatively of Tracy's book storyline, writing: "The last thing she needs, as we head into Week 327 of this storyline, is renewed confidence."
 On Tracy's abortion, Walsh stated: "going through that with David was something she never envisaged having to do but she knew it was the right decision at the time.
 I think she had to do it with David as she knew she would've fallen back in with him and depending on him and he didn't deserve that".
 In July 2020, it was announced that Tracy would become pregnant with Nate Robinson's (Jurell Carter) baby.
 On the storyline, Walsh said that for Tracy, the news "does come as a massive surprise and in general it's quite shocking news to hear".
 Digital Spy noted that it would bring back memories from her abortion, and Walsh stated that she is "a bit older than she was then, she's a bit more strong and independent".
 On Tracy and Nate's relationship, Walsh commented that "neither of them really know how each other feels about each other – they've never properly told each other that they love each other or any of that – so it is very soon to be going into parenthood together.
 They know it's a bit ridiculous that this is where they're at in this stage of the relationship".
 Despite this, Walsh stated that both characters would be happy to be parents, and that they "know that they can do it".

+After leaving in January 2022 and making a brief appearance in the 50th anniversary last October, Tracy returned on 3 July 2023 to Emmerdale permanently as she marries Nate Robinson on her return.
+She becomes Tracy Robinson as titled in the closing credits on 3 July 2023.